English Language and English Literature

 If you enjoyed both English Language and English Literature at GCSE then you don’t have to choose between them at OSFC.
 Taking a combined literary and linguistic approach, you will explore non-literary writing, in addition to studying renowned plays and classic novels.
 You’ll deepen your understanding of both language and literature through exploring a variety of text types, from the genres of poetry, prose and drama to non-literary ones like autobiography and travel writing.
 You will also have the opportunity to develop your skills as a writer through a variety of creative, investigative and analytical tasks.

 - Edge Hill University – Primary English Education with QTS

 - The University of Salford – English with Creative Writing

 A 4 in English Language and English Literature.
-If you have not taken English Literature at school get in touch and we will discuss other ways in which we can evaluate your love of reading and essay writing skills!
+Not taken English Literature at school?
+Get in touch and we will discuss other ways in which we can evaluate your love of reading and essay writing skills!

 - Creative writing for those who enjoy writing stories and poems and for students who are particularly interested in following a career involving writing.

 - Support for able students who wish to apply for Oxford and Cambridge.

 “I thought the variety of this course would allow me to continue studying literary texts, in particular plays and poetry, whilst being able to write creatively and study language and non-fiction.
 I really enjoy the texts we study, in particular the play A Streetcar Named Desire.
 I have gained creative writing skills whilst developing my understanding of the texts through the creative responses.
 I like the reassurance I get from the supportive teachers who offer their guidance and knowledge.
 Taking this English combined course should provide a stepping stone to a career in Journalism, which I hope to go on to study at university.”